michaeldito/Google-Cloud-Payroll-API/README.md

 If you opt for Cloud Spanner as your database, go ahead and create the instance. https://cloud.google.com/spanner/docs/create-manage-instances

 Now use spanner.sql to create your tables.
+One disadvantage of Spanner compared to SQL is that Spanner does not have the auto incrementing data type.

 ## Base Image
 A simple way to set up Application, Accruals, Delivery, and Translator is to create